jsfakianos/Insightfuls_01/README.md

 # Insightfuls_01
-Development of an idea that reduces DevOoops and promotes a competence in DevOps.
+Development Operations to serve user submission of musculoskeletal radiographies to a Apache Spark Deep Learning evaluation and continued training application served on a Cloud network with an emphasis of maintaining site availability during infrastructure failures.

 # Background
 Site reliablility is of primary importance for internet businesses.
-The company not only loses the revenue stream when a site is unavailable, but also depletes from its user base and fails to attract new customers.
-The industry best practices describe distributing servers across multiple availability zones, allowing data transfer across a low-latency connection to a mirrored server that remains ready as a backup.
-The largest webservices companies provide centers (or availability zones) across distinct geographical areas within a region.
+The company not only loses the revenue stream when a site is unavailable, but also depletes from its user base, fails to attract new customers, and potentially damages the company's reputation.
+DevOps best practices describe distributing infrastructure across multiple Availability Zones (AZ) within a Region, allowing data transfer across low-latency connections to mirrored servers that remain ready as backup.
+Webservices companies support such architectures by building computing centers across distinct geographical areas within the Region.
 Though, entire regions can fail, and have done so due to various occurrences.
-Most often these occurrences involve administrator error.
-Though, natural disasters are likely to play more prominently in site-availability concerns as hurricanes reach further north along the North American coast and fires rage through the west.
+The causes can involve administrative error.
+Though, natural disasters are likely to play more prominently in site-availability concerns as hurricanes reach further along the North American coast and fires rage through the West.
+Thus, a step beyond the prescribed best practices is to build multi-regional architectures.

+# Challenges for the DevOps professional
+Failures due to server error within a resolution should be planned for by introducing redundancy and monitoring infrastructure.
+Though, failure of an entire AZ requires that users be shuttled to another Region, which is complicated by DNS servers that might prohibit rapidly shifting infrastructure.
+The DevOps professional is faced with waiting an unpredictable amount of time for a service provider to fix the facility or as long as 24-hours if the solution is to re-build infrastructure at a new IP address.

+# Demostration of Best Practices and Infrastructure Preparedness
+*Amazon AWS is used for the demonstration.
+So, while general applications will be implemented as much as possible, the demonstration oftens cites AWS services and hardware.
+Further, my general interests lie in machine learning and artificial intelligence while my previous training is in the life sciences.
+Thus, I have chosen to model the classification of musculoskeletal radiographies to highlight these interests.
+Yet, the models could be easily adapted for competitive intelligence focused on financial information, patent data, biomedical statistics, or cats.*

+  ##**Infrastructure as Code** will be built using **Terraform**, which allows straight forward planning and implementation that can be easily shared, edited, and versioned.

+  ##**Route 53** helps to make connections between domain names and IP addresses in different Regions.
+Route 53 also monitors the health of infrastructure across these Regions and routes traffic away from unhealthy resources.
+If all resources are optimally working, users can be routed based on their proximity to resources.

+  ##**Elastic Load Balancing** (elb) implements active redundancy and will be combined with **Auto Scaling** so that automated health checks facilitate the direction of traffic to healthy nodes that are automatically (re)balanced across a Region.

+  ##**Amazon EC2** instances will be used to serve and host **Apache Spark**

+  ##** **

+  ##** **

+  ##** **

+# Leap Goal
+Try to use the recursive DNS servers' eventual consistency to reduce the downtime of users in a stricken region by serving duplicate IP addresses to a single region.

+# Alternatives
+While using multiple regions within Amazon AWS is a viable option in facilitating greater site availability, the solution ties its users to the vendor (and does so at greater costs to the user).
+Another option is to create infrastructure using multiple vendors such as AWS, GCP, Azure, OpenStack, VMware, and more.
+Terraform functions across mutliple vendors and additional enterprise software is available to manage such setups.

 The time to recover from a regional outage leaves a company dependent on the web services provider to resolve the problem or an estimated 24-hour period required for the recursive name servers to update it's collective cache if the user decides to mitigate the consequences by launching a new server.

-# Problem
-Resolving a fallen region could take an unpredictable amount of time for a service provider to fix the facility or as long as 24-hours to resolve a new IP address.

-# Solution
-Try to use the recursive DNS servers' eventual consistency to reduce the downtime of users in a stricken region by serving duplicate IP addresses to a single region.